Enabling self-service in your organization

 Scenario: Resources for new employees

-Using BMC Digital Workplace, she browses How-To resources and quickly finds the link to the page that contains PDFs for new hires.
+Using BMC Digital Workplace, she browses How-To resources and quickly finds the link to the page that contains the PDFs for new hires.

 The following diagram illustrates how knowledge articles and other resources can be made available to end users for self-service: